By Het Mehta | Published: 2025-06-03 | Last Updated: 3/27/2026

 [System.Reflection.AssemblyName]::GetAssemblyName("C:\path\to\thickclient.exe")

-# On Windows, use Process Explorer to see loaded DLLs
+# On Windows, use Process Explorer to inspect loaded DLLs

-# On Linux, use lsof to list open files by a process
+# On Linux, list open files for a running process

 netstat -ano | findstr ESTABLISHED

-# Filter: Process Name is <app_name>.exe, Operation is WriteFile/RegSetValue
+# Process Name is <app_name>.exe AND Operation is WriteFile OR RegSetValue

 upx -d /path/to/packed_executable.exe